c.v. - ADDITIONAL SKILLS

 Like Philip Griffin, the Adelaide Plastic Surgeon who, I believe, also plays music - perhaps in a doctors' orchestra.
 When I lived in Adelaide and had to make medical appointments, you could often feel the confusion from the other end of the phone when I rang as presumably they knew the surgeon.
 He's very nice I believe.

 Or Philip Griffin, would you believe another musician, this time in Austin, Texas.
 I've been sent confirmation details of gigs from venues in the past; where to park, what the fee is, when to arrive, all that stuff.
 Great, but a bit far away.
+More recently the band toured to Georgia, USA and all the car hire contracts came to me.

 Or Philip Griffin the car-yard owner.
 I get lots of car emails.
 "Come and check this car" that sort of thing